 Wine rated (2022 guide) 94/100

-It would be easy to mistake it for a northern Rhône wine, due to its salty character and raw meat notes.
+It would be easy to mistake this for a Northern Rhône wine, given its salty character and raw meat notes.
 But with a little aeration, notes of ripe plum and violet also emerge.
-Concentrated, with a multitude of fine tannins wrapped in velvet on the powerful and concentrated palate.
+Concentrated, with a multitude of fine, velvety tannins on the powerful, concentrated palate.
 The finish is very mineral and tannic.
-Drink now, but best from 2024 onwards.
+Ready to drink now, but will be at its best starting in 2024.

 Customer rating